kfjahnke/envutil/README.md

 You'll get six separate cube face images instead of the single-image cubemap.
 This also works with --prjection biatan6 - you'll get six cube face images with the 'biatan6' reprojection applied.
-When generating image sequences and you want single-image output, you also have to pass a format string, but with a format element specifying an integer.
-This is replaced with the output image's sequential number.
-Use a format element like %03d to get alphabetically sortable images - in preference to e.g. %d which does not produce leading zeroes.
-If you are generating image sequences and your output parameter is *not* a format string, envutil will produce video output to the given filename.

 ## --projection PRJ  target projection